Building GIMP for Windows

 Building the software

 You can now just follow the instruction on the main page Building GIMP.
-Just be careful that the following options should be added at meson setup:
+Just be careful that, since you are using two separate prefixes ($MSYSTEM_PREFIX and $GIMP_PREFIX), the option of relocatability should be disabled at meson setup: -Drelocatable-bundle=no

 Building GIMP using Microsoft tools